LinkedPasts/linked-traces-format/README.md

 1. What are use scenarios for Linked Traces annotations?
 2. What should be the model patterns for annotation Body RDF in each domain/scenario?
 3. Are those patterns outside the scope of this work?
+4. When should Body RDF be embedded as opposed to externally linked to?

 ### Scenarios and examples